Minireviews Open Access

 Hepatitis C virus (HCV) infection remains a critical public health issue with an estimated global prevalence of 71 million individuals chronically infected, leading to liver cirrhosis and hepatocellular carcinoma[1].
 According to Centers for Disease Control and Prevention (CDC), there was 129% increase in the number of acute hepatitis C cases reported in the United States compared to 2014[2].
 According to most recent World Health Organization report, viral hepatitis, including hepatitis C, remains a significant public health challenge, causing approximately 1.3 million deaths in 2022.
 This burden is comparable to tuberculosis and second only to coronavirus disease 2019 among communicable diseases.
 As of 2022, it is estimated that there are approximately 2.4 million people living with hepatitis C in the United States.
 Unfortunately, only 36.4% of people with hepatitis C were diagnosed by 2022, with a target of 90% by 2030 and only 20% of those diagnosed with hepatitis C were treated by 2022, with a target of 80% by 2030[3].

 With the advent of DAA therapies, the landscape of HCV treatment has dramatically shifted, yielding high efficacy with shorter treatment durations and fewer side effects compared to previous interferon-based regimes.
 These have provided the basis for strategies aiming at the elimination of HCV[3].
-However, the optimistic view of DAAs' potential is tempered by the reality of persistent gaps in the hepatitis C care cascade, which often reflect broader societal and heal
+However, the optimistic view of DAAs' potential is tempered by the reality of persistent gaps in the hepatitis C care cascade, which often reflect broader societal and healthcare inequities.

 This review aims to explore these disparities in-depth, assess the factors contributing to them, and examine the existing policies and potential interventions that may alleviate the obstacles faced by underserved populations.
 By doing so, it intends to shed light on potential paths forward to achieve equity in HCV care and treatment outcomes, ultimately contributing to the global goal of HCV eradication.